-For desert pupfish specifically, the project performance, triggers, and procedures for monitoring, capture, relocation, population assessment, and inoculation will be assessed during the annual review of SCH activities.
-Adjustments to the specific Desert Pupfish Plans (Rescue and Relocation Plan; Inoculation Plan; and DPAMMP) may be recommended due to changing site conditions, additional phases of Project implementation, status of source population(s), improved gear or methods, or other new information.
+Procedures for desert pupfish monitoring, capture and relocation will be reviewed following each inoculation event.
+Adjustments to the Inoculation Plan may be recommended due to changing site conditions, additional phases of Project implementation, status of source population(s), improved gear or methods, or other new information.
 Minor adjustments are expected to occur over the monitoring period to maintain completeness and feasibility of the monitoring program.